BrettLoewen/Comp-2600-A2/README.md

 2. Open and write your README, following the example of a-good-readme-template found in the [Further Resources](#further-resources) section

 > [!NOTE]
-> According to Etter, a README should summarize the project and provide instructions on how to use it.
-Good candidates for documentation would be its dependencies, like Hugo, how to run the site locally, using `huso server`, and the GitHub Action workflow created above that publishes the site.
+> According to Etter's principle of Use Distribued Version Control, a README should summarize the project and provide instructions on how to use it.
+Good candidates for documentation to include in the README would be the project's dependencies, like Hugo, how to run the site locally, using `hugo server`, and the location of the GitHub Action workflow created above that publishes the site.

 3. Push the changes to GitHub like you did earlier